What is a Male Cystoscopy procedure?

-Male Cystoscopy is a simple procedure during which your doctor will insert a well-lubricated, instrument called a male cystoscope through your urethra and into your bladder to visually inspect the interior of your bladder.
+A Male Cystoscopy procedure is a simple procedure during which your doctor will insert a well-lubricated, instrument called a male cystoscope through your urethra and into your bladder for a visual examination of the bladder.

 It also allows your doctor to remove small pieces of tissue for later examination and even to crush small bladder stones, should any be present.